 For the filling:

-- Mix ricotta and gradually add sugar and flour until creamy.
+- Mix 1 pound whole-milk ricotta and gradually add ½ cup sugar and 1 tablespoon all-purpose or cake flour until creamy.
 You can do this by hand, it just needs to be well integrated.

 - Pour into the cold pie shell and bake for 50-60 minutes, until the filling is almost firm and golden.
-It should barely giggle in the middle.
+It should barely jiggle in the middle.

 - Let cool completely on a wire rack.